FurkanErd1/CloneWebPage/README.md

-# medium_web_interface_cloning_experiment

-I tried to designmedium's clon web interface with html-css-bootstrap
+I tried to design medium's clon web interface with html-css-bootstrap

 I did this project by Hakan Yalçınkaya's bootstrap lessons.